Blouinbishop/Student-Register-System/README.md

 To use the Student System, follow these steps:

 ### Prerequisites
-- Python installed on your machine.
+- Java IDE installed on your machine.

 ### Usage
 1. Clone the repository to your local machine: